adamkoppede/reproduce-vite-error-when-building-css-with-watch/README.md

 rendering chunks (114)...[vite:manifest] Plugin error - Unable to get file name for unknown file "a768f517"
 ```

+> [!NOTE]
+> A Pull-Request was created for this issue: https://github.com/vitejs/vite/pull/14450

 ## Debugging

 ### Initial Watch Call